 Rangitihi is an important ancestor of the Te Arawa people.
 He survived a massive blow to his head in battle and became known as Rangitihi-te-Upoko-i-takaia-ki-te-akatea (Rangitihi whose head is bound with the akatea vine).
 The descent lines from his eight children are often called ‘Ngā pūmanawa e waru’ – the eight great strengths or beating hearts (of Rangitihi).

 Te Arawa tribes today include Ngāti Kearoa, Ngāti Pikiao, Ngāti Rangiteaorere, Ngāti Rangiwewehi, Ngāti Rongomai, Ngāti Uenukukōpako, Ngāti Wāhiao, Ngāti Whakaue, Tapuika, Tūhourangi and Waitaha.

 The Waikato River has two names.
 Ngāti Tūwharetoa call the river above Lake Taupō Tongariro.
 They acknowledge that just as they have kinship links with Waikato people, so are the Tongariro’s waters linked to those of the Waikato.
-Chairman Te Kanawa Pitiroi says, ‘From Tongariro flows the river named after it; that flows into the lake and eventually becomes the Waikato River.
+Chair Te Kanawa Pitiroi has said, ‘From Tongariro flows the river named after it; that flows into the lake and eventually becomes the Waikato River.
 We’re one and the other.’
 1

 Descendants of Tūwharetoa

 Tūwharetoa was a prominent Bay of Plenty chief who lived near present-day Kawerau in the 1500s.